everbird/ohmyvocabulary/README.md

 4. Maintain a list of my "known" words for further usage.
 5. Sync between devices (mbp, ubuntu@thinkpad, iOS, etc.)

-Furthermore, it would great if I can do the above in a program-friendly, automatable way.
+Furthermore, it would be great if I can do the above in a program-friendly, automatable way.

 Unfortunately, I didn't find an out-of-box solution to meet my needs yet.
 So I build it on my own :)